spectrumx/sds-code/gateway/README.md

 + Where are my static files served from?
     + See [localhost:3000/webpack-dev-server](http://localhost:3000/webpack-dev-server).
 + What is the URL to X / how to see my routing table?
-    + `docker exec -it sds-gateway-local-app python manage.py show_urls`.
+    + `docker exec -it sds-gateway-local-app uv run python manage.py show_urls`.
     + `show_urls` is provided by `django-extensions`.

 ## Production deploy